 TOTEM CARD: The Hanged Man

 After a quarter-life crisis, several misguided career choices, and a great loss, Natalie finally received the message: she was meant to do creative work, and there was no use wasting any more time.
 During a period of introspection, she recalled her childhood pleasures: inhaling the perfume of new books, hoarding copies of every major women’s fashion magazine, obsessing over stationery and anything typographic.

-She abandoned her ‘stable’ marketing job to joyfully embark on a journey filled with art & design courses, a stint at a letterpress studio, a fancy design job at a modern furniture brand, and finally, the courage to strike out on her own.
+She abandoned her ‘stable’ marketing job to joyfully embark on a journey filled with art & design courses, a stint at a letterpress studio, a fancy design job at a modern furniture brand, and finally, the courage to strike out on her own as a creative director and strategist.
 These days, she is fortunate to partner with brilliant creatives (and friends) like Joanne to bring their visions into the physical world.